FrancoYudica/Shapeify/README.md

 Contributions of all kinds are welcome!
 If you’re interested in contributing to this project, please take a moment to review [`CONTRIBUTING.md`](https://github.com/FrancoYudica/Shapeify/blob/main/CONTRIBUTING.md) file.

+## Whitepaper

+A [whitepaper](https://github.com/FrancoYudica/Shapeify/blob/v1.0.0/whitepaper_esp.md) was written for version _v1.0.0_, detailing the algorithms used in the project in spanish.
+While it's a bit outdated, it may be updated in the future.

 ## Gallery

 Here are some examples demonstrating Shapeify's versatility, using different shapes to create a diverse range of artistic styles: